College of Nursing

 Learn more about the admissions process by filling out the form above or contacting an Enrollment Navigator today.

 The health care industry in the United States continues to grow and the emphasis on veterans and military personnel is becoming more and more important every single day.
-10% of all patients in the US are veterans, so having the skills to accurately and empathetically communicate with and treat these individuals will separate you from other nursing candidates.
+Ten percent of all patients in the US are veterans, so having the skills to accurately and empathetically communicate with and treat these individuals will separate you from other nursing candidates.